Levoit LV-PUR131 Review

 The well-designed fan and noise dampening body of the Levoit made it one of the quietest models we tested.
-It scored an 8 out of 10 in this metric, just one point behind the top performing Coway.
-On high it produces a low pitch that is as inconspicuous as that of the Coway.
+On high, it produces a low pitch that is as inconspicuous as that of the Coway.
 You would likely be able to read without being disturbed by it at all.
-On low and medium the Levoit is even quieter but noticeable, whereas the Coway is essentially silent.
+The Levoit is even quieter but noticeable on low and medium, whereas the Coway is essentially silent.

 Ease of Use

-The Levoit was one of the best performers our ease of testing, sharing the top score of 8 out of 10 with the Coway.
-It features a simple set of buttons to adjust settings.
-It only has three fan speeds, but it also has a sleep mode for the quietest operation and an automatic off timer.
-It does include an auto mode that uses a built-in air quality meter to automatically adjust settings based on the current conditions.
-However, like most models that have such a feature, we found it to be inconsistent in our testing.
-Probably better off just turning on the highest setting that doesn't annoy your ears.
-It has a rail that you can grab onto when you want to move it around, and at 11.4 pounds it is fairly easy to do so.
+The Levoit was one of the best performers in our ease of use testing.
+It features a simple set of buttons to adjust settings and only has three fan speeds, but it also has a sleep mode for the quietest operation and an automatic off timer.
+It includes an auto mode that automatically uses a built-in air quality meter to adjust settings based on the current conditions.
+However, like most models with such a feature, we found it inconsistent in our testing.
+You're probably better off just turning on the highest setting that doesn't annoy your ears.
+It has a rail that you can grab onto when you want to move it around, and at 11.4 pounds, it is fairly easy to do so.

 Though the Levoit's energy usage is quite low (0.015 kWh per hour of operation or about $7.88/year), its estimated lifetime cost was still right around average at $589.
-It lists for $200 up front, and its filters last 6 months and cost $35.
+It lists for $180 upfront, and its filters last six months and cost $35.

-The Levoit LV-PUR131's list price of $200 may seem enticing when compared to other larger capacity models, but in the long run it ends up costing about the same as models like the Coway, which offers much better performance.
-This makes the Levoit a poor value for most users.
+The LV-PUR131's list price may seem enticing compared to other larger capacity models, but in the long run, it ends up costing around the same as models like the Coway.
+This makes the Levoit lower value for most users.